 April 15 is not the only day of the year that Americans pay taxes.
 If you're a wage or salaried employee, then a portion of your earnings are withheld every pay period to cover federal income tax, state and local taxes, and Social Security and Medicare contributions.
-In fact, when tax day rolls around, 77 percent of American taxpayers (111 million people) get a refund [source: Internal Revenue Service].
+In fact, when tax day rolls around, the IRS estimates that 70 percent of American taxpayers will get a refund [source: Huddleston].
 After all of the deductions, exemptions and credits are added up, the Internal Revenue Service (IRS) has to pay them back some of the money it withheld during the year.

-If you're one of those lucky 111 million, you might want to bring your bank account information with you to the tax preparer's office.
+If you're one of those lucky people getting a refund, you might want to bring your bank account information with you to the tax preparer's office.
 Instead of mailing you a check, the IRS can refund your money as a direct deposit to your bank account.
 All of the necessary information -- bank name, routing number and account number -- can be found on one of your checks.

 For lots more information on tax returns, refunds and the IRS, see the links below.

 Last editorial update on Jan 16, 2019 01:00:07 pm.

 - H&R Block.
 "Tax Preparation Checklist."
 (Jan.
 18, 2012.) http://www.hrblock.com/offices/tax-preparation-checklist.html